p810/mysql-helper/readme.md

 ## Development
 ### Unit testing
 ```
+$ ./bin/migrate
 $ ./vendor/bin/phpunit ./test/
 ```

 A file named `.db.env` is loaded when PHPUnit is run, to get database connection options.
 An example of this file's contents can be found in `.db.env.example`.
-To load the test database into MySQL and run the test cases, `cd` into the test subdirectory and run `mysql -u root -p < schema.sql`.
+To change the location of this file, modify the environment variable in `phpunit.xml`.

+The migration script will create a small table for the unit tests to read from and write to.
+You may specify a different table when running the script by passing `--table` and updating the corresponding key in `.db.env`.
+If you're using a file other than `.db.env` be sure to pass the `--file` flag when running the migration.

 ### Code quality
 ```